coderefinery/git-collaborative/content/distributed.md

 $ git remote add downstream https://github.com/userX/project.git
 ```

-We synchronize remotes via the local clone.
+We typically synchronize remotes via the local clone on our local computer.

 To see all remotes: